CARPETLIGHT GmbH, Schleestrasse 12,

 b) The Buyer hereby now already assigns to us as security the claims against third parties arising from resale of the goods or product, in total or, if applicable, in the amount of our co-ownership share according to the previous clause.
 We hereby accept the assignment.
 The Buyer's duties specified in Subparagraph 2 shall also apply with regard to the assigned claims.

 c) The Buyer shall remain authorised to collect the claim in addition to ourselves.
-We undertake not to collect the claim provided the Buyer fulfils his payment obligations towards us, is not in default of payment, no application for for insolvency proceedings is filed and his ability to pay is not otherwise impaired.
+We undertake not to collect the claim provided the Buyer fulfils his payment obligations towards us, is not in default of payment, there is no lack of performance and no application for insolvency proceedings is filed and his ability to pay is not otherwise impaired.
 However, if this is the case, we may request that the Buyer gives us details of the assigned claims and the debtors, provides all the information necessary for the collection, hands over the relevant documents and notifies the debtors (third parties) of the assignment.
+In this case, we are also entitled to revoke the Buyer's authority to resell and process the goods subject to retention of title.

 d) If the realisable value of the securities exceeds our claims by more than 10%, we shall release securities at the request of the Buyer at our discretion.